ga-curriculum/intro-to-css-lab/README.md

 ## About

-### GA Press Release
+### GA `Press Release`

-In this lab, you take an unofficial GA press release and stylize it using CSS stylesheets.
-You will have a set of requirements that you must meet but it is up to you how creative you get with the press release.
+In this lab, you'll transform an unofficial General Assembly press release by adding structure with HTML and style with CSS.
+You'll need to meet specific technical requirements, but you have the freedom to get creative with how you present and design the press release.
+Let your imagination guide you as you practice and enhance your coding skills!

 ## Prerequisites